usherardy/react.js_work/README.md

 use npm i and npm start

-run client/users/src/App.js —you can find the code linked with files in the components folder. run server/index.js
+run npm start in server/ first then at client/users/